Alphamoris/CLI_chatbot/README.md

 😊 You: bye

-I've enjoyed our conversation!
-Before you go, I'd appreciate your feedback.
+Before you go, I'd love to hear your thoughts about our conversation!

-Your review: The bot responses were very helpful and natural.
+Please share your review and include a rating (1-5).

-Your rating (1-5): 5
+😊 Your feedback: The conversation was helpful and informative, I'd rate it 4/5

 Thank you for your feedback!